 GET THE COMPENSATION YOU DESERVE

 Victims of T-bone accidents may have a long road to recovery, but Georgia law allows those injured by negligent drivers to seek compensation.
 If you have been injured in a T-bone accident, Atlanta car accident attorney Terrence R. Bethune can help you get the money you deserve and start recovering from your injuries.
-Call (404) 875-7800 or email us to schedule a free and confidential case evaluation.
+Call 1-800-INJURED or fill out the contact form to schedule a free and confidential case evaluation.